Spinning Brownian motion: Acknowledgements

 \section{Acknowledgements}

-The author conducted the research leading to this publication during his graduate studies at the University of Washington.
-He would like to thank his advisor Krzysztof Burdzy for introducing him to the problem he discusses in this article, and for many conversations that helped the author successfully conduct his research.
+Most of the research leading to this publication was conducted during my graduate studies at the University of Washington.
+I would like to thank my advisor Krzysztof Burdzy for introducing me to the problem discussed in this article, and for many conversations that helped me to successfully conduct this research.
+During this time, my research was funded by the NSF grant number DMS 090-6743.

+The preparation of this manuscript was partially funded by FONDECYT, project n$^\circ$ 3130724.
+We also acknowledge support of Programa Iniciativa Cientifica Milenio grant number NC130062 through the Nucleus Millenium Stochastic Models of Complex and Disordered Systems.

+The author thanks an anonymous referee for their detailed revision and helpful comments that helped improved the exposition of this work, and motivated the author to improve and correct one of the proofs.